-PLA's data initiatives aim to help public libraries use data to better understand and demonstrate the impact of your library.
-Libraries can use these tools and resources to compare their library to their peers and leverage those comparisons for planning, improvement, and advocacy.
+PLA's data initiatives aim to help public library staff use data to better understand and demonstrate their library's impact.
+Library staff can use these tools and resources to compare their library to their peers and leverage those comparisons for planning, improvement, and advocacy.

 Benchmark: Library Metrics and Trends